ipfs/ipfs-docs/docs/concepts/case-study-openbazaar.md

 ## OpenBazaar + IPFS: the future

-As OpenBazaar and Haven continue to grow, OB1 is looking at potentially integrating serverless, distributed peer-to-peer database OrbitDB in its IPFS implementation.
+As OpenBazaar and Haven continue to grow, OB1 is looking at potentially integrating the serverless, distributed peer-to-peer database OrbitDB in its IPFS implementation.
 OpenBazaar and Haven currently use flat files in a directory, which is a bit unusual for a marketplace.
 Building an e-commerce network on top of flat files isn’t ideal, so an OrbitDB implementation may be a near-term boost.

 IPFS serves the present-day, short-term storage needs for the OpenBazaar marketplace, but when it comes to longer-term storage, the team is looking forward to also utilizing Filecoin to allow nodes to be compensated for long-term storage.
 For customers with large storefronts or big customer bases, but who aren’t online all the time, having the potential to offer a third-party storage layer builds a new advantage of the OpenBazaar marketplace into OB1's business model.